Two Weeks Later

 Alex pursed his lips skeptically.
 “The Life You Save May Be Your Own, eh, Brent?”

-Brent raised a glass containing three fingers of bourbon in a toast: “to having very particular tastes.”
+Brent raised a glass containing two fingers of bourbon in a toast: “To having very particular tastes.”

 “I’d toast, but I note that you did not bring me a drink.”

-“I heard you especially like to carry things.
+“I understand you like to fetch and carry.
 I, on the other hand, do not find it thrilling.
-Unless it is for my boss and beloved colleagues, obviously,” said Brent with an affable, innocent smile that belied the deliberate needling he was doing.
+Unless it is for my boss and beloved colleagues, obviously,” he added with an affable smile that belied the needling he was doing.

 Alex scowled at him.
 “You are disinvited to Poker Night.”